 But that didn’t stop others, there were heaps of guys just sitting out there bobbin around.

-Around at the iconic spots like Winky Pop, Bells, and around at Southside, the waves were much better.
-I did have a surf at Bell and managed to get myself a few nice 4 foot plus waves.
-I didn’t get around to Southside were there is a nice left-hander which would get pretty big in a decent swell.
+Around at the iconic spots like Winky Pop, and Bells, and around at Southside, the waves were much better.
+I did have a surf at Bell and managed to get myself a few nice 4-foot plus waves.
+I didn’t get around to Southside where there is a nice left-hander which gets pretty big in a decent swell.

 If you are down that way, do the big name breaks so at least you can say “Been there, done that!”